manutter51/barnum/README.md

 To register an event handler, call `add-handler` with the event key, a unique handler key, and the handler function.
-Each handler function must take a single argument, which is the map containing the event parameters.
-In addition to the arguments you pass to the ev/fire function, the parameter map will also contain three additional parameters:

- * `:_event` - The event key (in case the same handler handles more than one event)
- * `:_handler` - The handler key of the current handler, for logging, error-handling, etc
- * `:_fired-at` - A Java Date object recording the time the event fired

-These additional keys will automatically be added by the barnum ev/fire function.
+Each handler function must take two arguments, a context argument, and a data argument.
+The context argument is a map that will contain any application specific context, such as database connections, loggers, etc. The context map will also contain the current event key and current handler key, should you wish to refer to them in your handler (e.g. for logging).

+The data argument will contain the event-specific data to be processed by your event handler.

 ### Managing Event Handlers